 It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase has features like cheap local branching, convenient staging areas, and multiple workflows.

-Here we will show you how to install Git on Windows 10 using Chocolatey:
+Use Chocolatey Choco command to install Git on Windows 10

 If you don’t have Chocolatey on your Windows 10/8/7 here is the tutorial on that to install it step by step either using Command Prompt or Windows Power Shell: Install Chocolatey package manager on Windows 10/8/7